oggioniale/TeaBagCatalogue/README.md

-# TeaBagCatalogue
+# TeaCompositionCatalogue
-First Catalogue for TeaBag Initiative
+First release of the Catalogue of sample collected by the particants to the ILTER initiative TeaComposition